Bootstrap FreeKB - OpenShift - Create CPU Memory Limits

 You can set both requests and limits.

-Before setting limits, you may want to view the pods Metrics in the OpenShift console to get a general idea the amount of memory and CPU being used by the pod.
+Check out my article FreeKB - OpenShift - CPU and memory usage.
+For example, in the OpenShift console at Workloads > pods > pod > Metrics you can get a general idea the amount of memory and CPU being used by the pod.

 apiVersion: v1